felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

   "Record cache function: Return mail-canon for RECORD."
   (bbdb-cache-mail-canon (bbdb-record-cache record)))

+(defun bbdb-empty-record ()
+  "Return a new empty record structure with a cache.
+It is the caller's responsibility to make the new record known to BBDB."
+  (let ((record (make-vector bbdb-record-length nil)))
+    (bbdb-record-set-cache record (make-vector bbdb-cache-length nil))
+    record))

 `bbdb-hashtable' associates with each KEY a list of matching records.
 KEY includes fl-name, lf-name, organizations, AKAs and email addresses.
 When loading the database the hash table is initialized by calling